freeminder/tap_ruby_test/README.md

 ## GraphQL queries' examples

-* Get a particular user (applies for current user or Admin only):
+* Get the specified user (applies for current user or Admin only):
 ```
 query user {
   user(id: 1) {